Andesha/pylossless/docs/params/02-localparam.md

----
-title: "Determining Optimal Parameters"
-teaching: 35
-exercises: 10
-questions:
-- "How do you determine the optimial parameters for a dataset?"
-objectives:
-- "Understand how to optimize parameters for each dataset."
-keypoints:
-- "Optiminal parameters can be determined by running the `localparam.m` script."
-- "Once optiminal parameters are determined, these values can be input into the batch configuration file `c01`."
----

 ## Running the localParam.m Script

 Prior to running the data through the pipeline, optiminal parameters can be determined by running the `localParam.m` script on a loaded data file.
 This script is a version of the `s01` pipeline script that is designed to be run locally.
 Running the script will add annotations to the file that enable you to quickly determine the impact of parameter edits and find optiminal values.
 After the script is run, the annotations added to the EEG channel scroll plot can be visually inspected.
 This will allow for the determination of whether appropriate parameters were used based on the decisions that were made about channels and epochs.